LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Related Works

-Recent advances in embedded systems, trusted execution, and ubiquitous intelligence have opened new possibilities of seamless, decentralized runtime SA.
-SA shifts the attestation computation from a remote verifier to the prover itself, thereby eliminating reliance on capable external infrastructure, reducing network latency, and enabling asynchronous or decentralized integrity checks.
+SA shifts the complex attestation computation from a recipient to the prover itself.
+Most existing SA approaches build on flash memory evidence.
+SEED \cite{ibrahim2017seed} periodically evaluates program hashes via a hardware circuit trigger.
+ERASMUS \cite{carpent2018erasmus}, based on the SMART architecture \cite{eldefrawy2012smart}, periodically attests flash memory at 0.5 s/KB.
+SARA \cite{dushku2020sara} uses a hardware-protected clock for timestamped flash hashes.
+SIMPLE \cite{ammar2020simple} attests flash memory at 0.26 s/KB using memory isolation.
+FlashAttest \cite{zhang2025flashattest} uses flash devices with authenticated timestamps at a 0.24 s/KB latency.
+A few works including SACHa \cite{vliegen2019sacha} and Usama et al. \cite{usama2024run} propose bitstream attestation and a Finite State Machine (FSM)-based approach, respectively, for FPGA runtime integrity.

-SEED \cite{ibrahim2017seed} periodically evaluates program hashes using a hardware circuit trigger, mitigating denial-of-service attacks that are prevalent during RA.
-ERASMUS \cite{carpent2018erasmus}, based on the SMART \cite{eldefrawy2012smart} architecture, periodically collects logs of its program memory, achieving a latency of 0.5 s/KB of program memory.
-SARA \cite{dushku2020sara} uses a hardware-protected clock to timestamp program memory hashes for asynchronous attestation.
-SIMPLE \cite{ammar2020simple} is a software-based SA approach based on formally-verified memory isolation that attests the program memory of low-power devices at a 0.26 s/KB latency.
-FlashAttest \cite{zhang2025flashattest} is another software SA approach that uses flash devices with authenticated timestamps, achieving a latency of 0.24s/KB.
-Furthermore, a few works focus on Field Programmable Gate Arrays (FPGA).
-SACHa \cite{vliegen2019sacha} enables FPGA devices to verify the integrity of their own configuration (bitstream) without external triggers.
-Usama et. al. \cite{usama2024run} proposed a Finite State Machine (FSM)-based approach to self-verify an FPGA's runtime integrity.
+Beyond these approaches, a parallel line of work has explored P2P attestation, where devices in a network validate each other's integrity without a dedicated verifier.
+SAFEHIVE \cite{ferro2024safehive} distributes reference values across IoT swarm members using a Distributed Hash Table (DHT).
+LIRA-V \cite{shepherd2021lira} proposes mutual attestation for constrained RISC-V devices, using program memory and the Physical Memory Protection (PMP) primitive as a trust anchor, achieving bi-directional attestation of 64-256KB of program memory in 11-32s.
+At the protocol level, \cite{tschofenig2025using} binds TEE-produced attestation evidence directly to the Transport Layer Security (TLS) 1.3 handshake, enabling peers to evaluate their counterpart's runtime state against a database of reference values during the connection handshake.

-Despite performing a self-verification of the program memory locally, the recipient of the SA report must maintain a copy of the firmware or expected hash response to accept its validity.
-This may not be feasible in large-scale networks with thousands of devices.
-Further, FlashAttest, SIMPLE, and ERASMUS, although lightweight, require 0.24-0.5s to attest a device per KB of flash memory.
-As we show in this paper, SRAM is fast to traverse and process given its size.
-Finally, none of the above approaches have leveraged the TinyML capabilities of modern IoT MCUs. \textit{LiteAtt} does not require copies of firmware or hashes on the receiver and is significantly faster in comparison to prior work, making it suitable for efficient SA during communication handshakes between IoT devices.
+\textit{Limitations:} Most prior work uses flash memory as evidence and inherits its limitations, and requires reference hash states on the recipient.